Integrative Counselling &

 I offer a space that is affirming of neurodiversity and LGBTQ+ identities.

-It may not always be clear where it comes from, or why it holds such weight.
-You may feel that something about you is not quite enough, or not quite right.
+It may not always be clear where these feelings come from, or why they hold such weight.
+You may feel that something about you is not enough, too much, or somehow not quite right.

-I can help you staying with the complexity of your experience, supporting a deeper understanding.
+Together, we can stay with the complexity of your experience and begin to develop a deeper understanding.

-Trauma is not the event that happened, but the imprint it leaves on you.
-Something that was too much, too fast, or too overwhelming.
+Trauma is not only the event that happened, but also the imprint it leaves behind, something that may have felt too much, too fast, or too overwhelming to process at the time.

-You may notice that some coping strategies, patterns or ways of relating no longer support you, but difficult to change.
-You may feel the need of holding things in, finding it difficult to express yourself, or a sense of not quite being able to be yourself.
+You may notice that some coping strategies, patterns, or ways of relating no longer support you, yet still feel difficult to change.
+You may find yourself holding things in, struggling to express yourself, or feeling unable to fully be yourself with others.

 This is something we can take time to explore together.

-I have experience working with people whose lives were affected by experiences that were traumatic, including complex and intergenerational trauma.
+I have experience supporting people whose experiences and relationships have left lasting emotional and relational wounds, including complex and intergenerational trauma.

-If you are going through a break-up, divorce, grieving a loss, facing a medical diagnosis, navigating a life transition or new beginning.
+Whether you are going through a break-up, grieving a loss, facing a medical diagnosis, or entering a new phase of life, I offer a space where these experiences can be explored at your own pace.

 You may be exploring your sexual identity or expression, or trying to make sense of how you feel in relation to desire, attraction, or intimacy.

-These experiences can feel very personal, and are often not easy to talk about.
+These experiences can feel deeply personal, and are often not easy to talk about.

-I can offer a space where this can be spoken about openly, without judgement.
+I offer a space where these experiences can be explored openly, without judgment.

 You might be experiencing a sense of feeling stuck, or wanting to change but finding it difficult to move forward.